wp-plugins/participants-database/readme.txt

 = Can I make links in records clickable? =

 Yes, there is a plugin setting called "Make Links Clickable" that scans the fields looking for something that starts with "http" it will then wrap that in a link tag so it will be clickable.
+It will also render email addresses clickable.

 Even better than that, there is a new form field type called "link" that lets people fill in a URL and also give it a text label such as "My Website" that will click to the URL.